system-ui/theme-specification/RFC-Level-2.md

 ## Schema

 While the overall object is still intended to be extensible, the following keys should be defined in a theme that conforms to level 2.
+Additional, user-defined keys may be added to each scale as needed.

 ```
 {